 So much of what we do on a daily basis is powered by servers.
 It’s not just the applications you depend on at work but also the social networking sites we use to keep in touch with friends and family.
 There’s little doubt that servers are amazing.
 But that’s only when they are running with no issues and don’t require fixing.

-Like all equipment, servers must be regularly maintained and monitored if you don’t want them failing you in your hour of greatest need.
+Like all equipment, servers must be regularly maintained and monitored if you don’t want them to fail you in your hour of greatest need.
 A maintenance routine is paramount.
 The nature of a server maintenance checklist will vary from organization to organization.
 Still, every checklist must have the following elements.

 1. Verify Backups